Phantom of Inferno: Video game

-Phantom of Inferno details the life of a 15-year-old Japanese boy who is kidnapped after witnessing the killing of a reporter.
-The memories of his past life are erased, and he is given the choice to join 'Inferno' or die.
-After joining the organization he is given the name 'Zwei' (German for number 'two') and will study under 'Ein' (German for 'one').
-Ein is also known as 'Phantom', the title given to the organization's top assassin.
+Phantom of Inferno follows the life of a 15-year-old Japanese boy who is kidnapped after witnessing the murder of a reporter.
+His memories are erased, and he is given the choice of joining 'Inferno' or dying.
+After joining the organization, he is given the name 'Zwei' (German for 'two') and is trained by 'Ein' (German for 'one').
+Ein is also known as 'Phantom', the title given to Inferno's top assassin.

-Inferno is said to be the 'United Nations of crime syndicates'.
-As Zwei makes his way through training and various missions, deceit and betrayal occur even within Inferno and slowly put Zwei in increasing danger.
-Along the way, Zwei meets a girl by the name of Cal Devens and, though he tries to protect her, she too is drawn into Inferno to become the assassin, Drei (German for 'three').
+Inferno is described as the 'United Nations of crime syndicates'.
+As Zwei progresses through training and various missions, deceit and betrayal occur even within Inferno, gradually placing him in increasing danger.
+Along the way, Zwei meets a girl named Cal Devens and, although he tries to protect her, she is eventually drawn into Inferno and becomes the assassin Drei (German for 'three').

 The game is divided into three chapters.
-The first chapter deals with Zwei being turned into a killer and has two main "routes" to follow, the Ein route and the Claudia route.
-No matter which route is chosen, the chapter ends with Scythe escaping and Ein presumably dead, unless one opts to escape back to Japan.
-The second chapter starts off one year after the events in the first chapter, and deals with Claudia's plan to bring the Godoh group into the organization, Scythe's revenge, and the introduction of a new character, Cal Devens.
+The first chapter deals with Zwei being trained as a killer and has two main routes: the Ein route and the Claudia route.
+Regardless of the route chosen, the chapter ends with Scythe escaping and Ein presumably dead, unless the player chooses to escape back to Japan.
+The second chapter begins one year after the events of the first chapter and deals with Claudia's plan to bring the Godoh group into the organization, Scythe's revenge, and the introduction of Cal Devens.
 It contains the Cal route and the final Claudia route.

-A DVD version with added voice acting, but with removed sex scenes was released on October 26, 2001.
-A port to the PlayStation 2, based on the DVD version was released on May 22, 2003.
-Phantom Integration, an updated PC version with a new ending, but without voice acting, like the original PC release, was released on September 17, 2004.
-In 2010, Nitroplus announced the game will be remade for the Xbox 360 featuring the same scenario but based on the designs created for the anime series from Bee Train.
-Character designs from artists Minkao Shiba, Yoko Kikuchi, Tomoaki Kado, Yoshimitsu Yamashita, and Yoshiaki Tsubata were introduced into the 360 version.
-In addition to the design adaptations, the cast of the anime series also reprised their roles for the newer/updated version.
-It was originally planned for a Winter 2011 release, but was delayed due to unforeseen complications.
-The game was released on October 25, 2012 and ported on PC on August 30, 2013.
+A DVD version with added voice acting but with the sex scenes removed was released on October 26, 2001.
+A port to the PlayStation 2, based on the DVD version, was released on May 22, 2003.
+Phantom Integration, an updated PC version with a new ending but without voice acting, like the original PC release, was released on September 17, 2004.
+In 2010, Nitroplus announced that the game would be remade for the Xbox 360, featuring the same scenario but based on the character designs created for the anime series by Bee Train.
+Character designs by Minako Shiba, Yoko Kikuchi, Tomoaki Kado, Yoshimitsu Yamashita, and Yoshiaki Tsubata were introduced into the 360 version.
+The cast of the anime series also reprised their roles for the updated version.

+It was released on October 25, 2012, and ported to PC on August 30, 2013.
+A Steam port was launched in September 6, 2026.